whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/00-getting-started/00-00-digital-1-syllabus.md

 </div>

+_\* Faculty may factor tardiness into determining if a student is absent.
+Tardiness policies should be stated on the course syllabus._
-_\* note: for studio courses that meet in 2 sessions over 1 day, missing one of the two sessions will be counted as 0.5 absence_
+_\*\* note: for studio courses that meet in 2 sessions over 1 day, missing one of the two sessions will be counted as 0.5 absence_

+**To uphold the integrity of the educational content and curricula, absences exceeding the limits as outlined above will result in failure of the course in which the absences occurred.** A student who exceeds the absence limit in any class should meet with their Academic Advisor to discuss the impact of the course failure on their academic progress.

+**An absence from a final critique or exam will result in automatic failure of the project or exam.**

+#### Notification of Absences

-A student who has missed the maximum absences per semester, as outlined above, must meet with their Academic Advisor to discuss their options. **To uphold the integrity of the educational content and curricula, absences exceeding the limit as outlined above will result in failure of the course.** Students must notify their faculty member if they will miss a class, and should contact their instructor(s) as soon as possible after an unavoidable absence.
-To protect a student’s privacy, written documentation of an illness, injury or obituary is not required nor requested. **An absence from a final critique or exam will result in automatic failure of the project or exam.**
+For pre-planned absences, students must notify their faculty member that they will be absent.
+For absences due to unforeseen circumstance, students should contact their faculty member as soon as possible before or after the absence occurs.
+To protect a student’s privacy, evidence of an illness, injury, obituary and any other documentation of an absence are not required, requested, or accepted by faculty.

-Faculty may factor tardiness into determining if a student is absent or not.
-Tardiness policies should be stated on the course syllabus.

 #### Absence Due to Religious Observance

-Students who expect to miss classes or activities due to religious observances should notify their faculty members well before the expected absence.
-Students are responsible for the missed work.
+Students who plan to be absent due to religious observances should notify their faculty members at least 2 weeks prior to the pre-planned absence.
+These absences count against the absence limit and students are responsible for all missed work.

 #### Absence Due to Extenuating Circumstances

-The absence limits as described above, are adequate for emergencies, minor illnesses, doctor’s appointments, transportation issues, etc. In the case of exceptional circumstances that would cause a student to exceed the absence limit, the student should contact Academic Services.
-A student who is hospitalized or has an extended illness is asked to give HIPPA permission to their academic advisor in Academic Services so they can communicate with their medical provider regarding the student’s illness and assist as needed.
-When protracted absence has been caused by illness or other extenuating circumstance, students may be given the privilege of making up lost work by arrangement with, and at the discretion of the instructor.
-Students approved to exceed the absence limit due to exceptional circumstances are still responsible for completion of any course requirements missed during their absence.
+The absence limits as described above, are adequate for minor illnesses, doctor’s appointments, transportation issues, weather concerns and other instances that are not exceptionally rare and unforeseen.
+In the case of an absence due to extenuating circumstances that a student wishes to not count against the absence limits listed above, the student must submit the [Extenuating Circumstance Absence Request Form](https://survey.alchemer.com/s3/7996758/Extenuating-Circumstance-Absence-Request-Form) within 10 calendar days (limited exceptions apply) of the absence for review by the Dean of Students.
+The use of this form should be extremely limited as most absences do not qualify as extenuating.

+Extenuating circumstances are generally defined as exceptionally rare, unforeseen, and short-term circumstances which may cause a student to be absent from class.
+These terms are defined as follows:

+- Exceptionally rare is defined as a circumstance that is markedly different from the student’s usual daily life activities.
+- Unforeseen is defined as a circumstance that is outside of the student’s control and was not preventable.
+This includes the student’s responsibility for making a reasonable attempt at utilizing Institute-provided resources, policies and procedures available to assist in their success.
+- Short-term is defined as a circumstance that is temporary and will not require on-going intervention past a reasonable time period.

+Upon receiving the Extenuating Circumstance Absence Request Form, the Dean of Students will make a determination as to the classification of the absence as approved or not approved or will request additional outstanding/clarification information from the student.
+The student and faculty member(s) will be notified via CIA email of the determination no later than 10 calendar days after the request and all necessary information is received by the Dean of Students.
+Sharing of information impacting the decision will be at the sole discretion of the Dean of Students and will prioritize student privacy and dignity.
+If an absence is deemed approved as an extenuating circumstance, it will not be counted in the absence limits noted above and the student will be responsible for all missed work and course requirements for the approved date(s).
+The student will be required to make arrangements with the faculty member(s) to determine a reasonable timeline for completing missed work and course requirements for the approved date(s).
+This timeline will be at the sole discretion of the faculty member.

+In the case of an absence submitted via the Extenuating Circumstance Absence Request Form which is determined to be not approved by the Dean of Students, the student may file an appeal with the Vice President of Academic Affairs + Provost within 3 calendar days on specific grounds.
+Disagreement with the decision alone is not sufficient for an appeal.
+Appeals must be submitted via CIA email to [gwatts@cia.edu](mailto:gwatts@cia.edu) with [rasauber@cia.edu](mailto:rasauber@cia.edu) copied and must include the student’s name and ID number and must indicate on which ground the student believes the decision should be appealed (options below):

+1. Through no fault of the student, Information/documentation pertinent to the decision was missing at the time of the decision.
+Note: The student will be required to submit the additional information/documentation as part of the appeal along with an explanation of why the information/documentation was not provided in the original request.
+2. Through no fault of the student, Institute policy was not followed and had a direct impact on the decision at the time of the decision.
+Note The student will be required to identify which policy was not followed, documentation showing the policy was not followed, and a description of how the decision may have been different if policy had been followed.

+Upon receiving an appeal request, the Vice President of Academic Affairs + Provost will make a determination as to the classification of the original decision as upheld or overturned or will request additional outstanding/clarification information from the student.
+The student, faculty member(s), and Dean of Students will be notified via CIA email of the determination no later than 10 calendar days after the request and all necessary information is received by the Vice President of Academic Affairs + Provost.
+Decisions that are overturned will result in the absence being classified as extenuating and the absence will not be counted in the absence limits noted above and the student will be responsible for all missed work and course requirements for the approved date(s).
+The student will be required to make arrangements with the faculty member(s) to determine a reasonable timeline for completing missed work and course requirements for the approved date(s).
+This timeline will be at the sole discretion of the faculty member.
+Decisions that are upheld will maintain an absence classification as not approved.
+All appeal decisions are final and binding.

+##### Important Notes:

+- Students receiving approved extenuating circumstance absences are not guaranteed to pass their courses.
+- Students are able to fail a course due to exceeding the absence limits beyond approved extenuating circumstance absences.
+- Students are able to fail a course due to not completing course requirements regardless of approved extenuating circumstance absences.
+- Students are encouraged to meet with their faculty members and Academic Advisor to discuss their options for success in their courses when they are experiencing absences (whether due to extenuating circumstances or otherwise).

 #### Extracurricular Life and Class Attendance